 Aids or HIV Infection

 Many individuals with HIV infection have a condition that prevents them from being able to work.
 If their impairment(s) meet the duration requirement, they may be found disabled.
 On the other hand, individuals with HIV infection who are asymptomatic, or who have less severe HIV manifestations, may be found not disabled.
-Therefore, Social Security evaluates each case on an individual basis, and relies on the signs, symptoms, laboratory findings, and other information unique to that person’s case in order to make a decision.
+Therefore, Social Security evaluates each case on an individual basis and relies on the signs, symptoms, laboratory findings, and other information unique to that person’s case in order to make a decision.

-The usual symptoms of Lyme disease include fever, chills, headaches, muscle pain, a stiff neck and a body-wide itching.
+The usual symptoms of Lyme disease include fever, chills, headaches, muscle pain, a stiff neck, and body-wide itching.
 A “bull’s eye” or “butterfly” rash may appear in the affected area, a flat or slightly raised red spot that can expand to a rather large size.
 These are the signs of Stage 1 or localized Lyme disease.
 Stage 2, disseminated Lyme disease will usually only occur if former symptoms go untreated.
-This stage starts a spread of the bacteria through the body, can last for many weeks and causes paralysis or swelling in affected muscles.
+This stage starts a spread of the bacteria through the body, can last for many weeks, and causes paralysis or swelling in affected muscles.
 Stage 3 or late disseminated Lyme disease is when the bacteria have spread throughout the entire body.
 Its results can last for months or even years and can cause extreme muscle pain and weakness.

-Graves disease is an autoimmune disorder that typically leads to hyperthyroidism, or over activity of the thyroid gland.
+Graves disease is an autoimmune disorder that typically leads to hyperthyroidism or overactivity of the thyroid gland.
 It is caused by an abnormal immune system response that causes the thyroid gland to produce too much thyroid hormones.
 Graves disease is most common in women over age 20.
 However, the disorder may occur at any age and may affect men as well.

 Connective Tissue Disorder

 The term connective tissue disorder refers to any condition in which the connective tissues of the body undergo any harm or damage.
-These connective tissues are found throughout the body and are what support, bind together and protect the vital organs.
-The tissues are made of two major structural protein molecules, namely collagen and elastin.
+These connective tissues are found throughout the body and are what support, bind together, and protect the vital organs.
+The tissues are made of two major structural protein molecules, namely collagen, and elastin.
 A connective tissue disorder will cause an inflammation of the tissue that damages the elastin, which allows the ligaments that attach bones together to stretch and act as springs for easy bodily movement.